Nothing is more comforting and nostalgic to me than a plate of Arroz con Gandules, also known as Puerto Rican Rice with Pigeon Peas.

 - 1 tablespoon olive oil

-- 1 15 ounce can of gandules (rinsed and drained) Alternatives are frozen or fresh gandules
+- 1 15 ounce can of gandules (rinsed and drained) (alternatives are frozen or fresh gandules)

 - 1/3 cup of homemade sofrito linked above

-- 1/3 cup tomato sauce or tomato paste
+- 1/3 cup tomato sauce

-- 1/3 cup fully cooked, cubed country ham or chunks of pernil pork shoulder
+- 1/3 cup cubed country ham

 - 2 tablespoon stuffed olives (drained) optional